tytydraco/yessleep/out/Bellhaven_Woods__If_You_Remember_the_Bellhaven_Woods_Deaths_Read_This.md

 Iris finally looked up from her notebook.
 “What did he say was down there?”

-Summer shook her head slowly.
+Summer shrugged.
 “That’s the weird part.
 He said he couldn’t really describe it properly.
 But he told me that his grandson was out near the facility property a few nights ago with friends.”
 She glanced between us.
 “They saw lights inside the east wing.”

 Malcolm immediately shook his head.
-“It’s just other teenagers.”
+"It's just kids breaking in."

 “That’s what the sheriff’s department said.”
 Summer nodded.
 “But Gerard said the kid came home terrified.
 He said they heard voices coming from inside.”